Sign up to receive email updates for this page

 I got the flu vaccine last year.
 Do I need to get it again this year?

 Yes.
 Flu viruses change from year to year, and the vaccine is updated each year to provide protection against current viruses.
+Also, the vaccine only keeps you fully protected for about one year.

 What are the symptoms of seasonal flu?